Information For Supporting Breastfeeding Mums

-- Babies need to have their breastmilk fed to them by mum as much as possible.
-This will help increase her milk supply,
+- Babies need to have their breastmilk fed to them from the breast as much as possible.
+This will help increase milk supply,

 - Babies are much happier if they are fed as soon as they start showing signs of hunger.

-- Babies can feed a lot! (anything from eight to 12 times or more in 24 hours) in the early weeks, especially during the evenings.
-This is called cluster feeding and is a very normal baby behaviour and is an important part of establishing breastfeeding.
+- Babies can feed a lot!
+Anything from 8to 12 times or more in 24 hours in the early weeks, especially during the evenings.
+This is called cluster feeding.
+It is a normal baby behaviour and is an important part of establishing breastfeeding.

 - Some babies may not feed very quickly at first, but they may get quicker as they get older.

-- The more a baby feeds, the more milk their mum makes because it’s the removal of milk that increases the production of it.
+- The more a baby feeds, the more milk that is made, because it’s the removal of milk that increases the production of it.
 Supply and demand!

 - Pain when feeding is not normal and could be a sign that attachment or positioning needs some adjustment or a sign of thrush.
 If there is pain when feeding, talk to the midwife or health visitor.

-- If you are a dad or co-parent offer skin to skin to sooth baby between feeds.
+- If you are a dad, mum or co-parent offer skin to skin to sooth baby between feeds.

-- Boost her confidence by giving her reassurance and praise.
+- Boost confidence by giving her reassurance and praise.

-- Help with the household jobs so mum can feed the baby for as long and as often as they need.
+- Help with the household jobs so your partner can feed the baby for as long and as often as they need.

 - Encourage them to eat and drink regularly with healthy meals and snacks.

-- Help out during the day and night after feeds by caring for the baby while mum rests.
+- Help out during the day and night after feeds by caring for the baby while they rest.

 - Taking on practical tasks such as nappy changing and bathing the baby.

-- Help her get specialist support if she’s struggling with breastfeeding.
-You can call Just One Number on 0300 300 0123 who can provide the support that she needs.
+- Help get specialist support if they're struggling with breastfeeding.
+You can call Just One Number on 0300 300 0123 who can provide this.